Professor: Michael Erdmann (me at -nospam- cmu.edu)

 The course grade will be determined by performance on assignments, participation in class, and a class project.
 Class assignments will entail solving some problems on paper or implementing some of the algorithms discussed in the course.

 The term project should take about a month of work (40 hours) per person.
-It should pursue a mathematical topic (such as a robotics project with a strong mathematical component) that is not otherwise covered in detail in the course.
+It should pursue a mathematical topic in a robotics setting that is not otherwise covered in detail in the course.
 Ideally, the project should be connected to your research.
 If you are a first year graduate student, you should view the project as a springboard to research involvement.
 Project writeups should be 5 pages long.
 Project writeups are due at the end of the last presentation (actually, in 2015, they will be due about a week later).
 Project presentations will occur near the end of the term, depending on room availabilities.
 Projects may be individual projects or team projects.
 Team projects must be commensurately larger in scope than single person projects.
 Projects that are used in more than one course need to be significantly more substantial than single course projects.
 A team project that is used in more than one course needs to be very significant.